 I believe that the best training unconsciously accommodates the filters of those attending.
 For example, when I was designing technical training all of the courses were successful because the audience had to learn the material in order to remain employed.
 However, the really successful courses allowed for personality preferences.

 The company was developing a new, high-speed check sorter for use in the Federal Reserve and larger banks.
 Typically, the training for this type of machine was six to ten weeks which required the service technicians to be housed at the training center for the duration.

-At the time, I had no training, or interest, in behaviors or personality, but my SME and I thought we could develop a three to a four-week training program that provided multiple paths to success – which is this case was finding implanted software bugs, hardware bugs and resetting critical mechanical settings.
+At the time, I had no training, or interest, in behaviors or personality, but my SME and I thought we could develop a three to four-week training program that provided multiple paths to success – which in this case was finding implanted software bugs, hardware bugs and resetting critical mechanical settings.

-Our approach, which ran counter to most of the technical instructors, was to break the machine down into its functional areas – typical approach.
+Our approach, which ran counter to most of the technical instructors, was to break the machine down into its functional areas – a typical approach.
 Then we identified the applicable technical manual references and software troubleshooting tools for each.
 Finally, we developed many, many bugs – software, hardware, check stock samples, etc.